quisquous/cactbot/docs/FAQ-Troubleshooting.md

 If you get an error in the OverlayPlugin console similar to `Error: JS Handler call failed: System.Exception: Tried to call missing handler "cactbotLoadUser"!` then you are still using the hibiyasleep version of OverlayPlugin and need to upgrade to the latest version of the ngld [OverlayPlugin](https://github.com/ngld/OverlayPlugin/releases/latest) instead.

 If you get an error in the OverlayPlugin console similar to `Error: LoadAddons: Cactbot.PluginLoader: RainbowMage.OverlayPlugin.TinyIoCResolutionException: Unable to resolve type: Cactbot.CactbotEventSource` then you have likely installed the `CactbotOverlay.dll` into the `OverlayPlugin/addons` folder.
-Please move the Cactbot files to their own seperate folder, as described in the [Installing Cactbot](https://github.com/quisquous/cactbot#installing-cactbot) instructions.
+Please move the Cactbot files to their own separate folder, as described in the [Installing Cactbot](https://github.com/quisquous/cactbot#installing-cactbot) instructions.

 If you get an error in the OverlayPlugin console similar to `System.MissingMethodException: Method not found: '!!0[] System.Array.Empty()` then you have installed the wrong .NET framework version.
 Please install the [.NET Framework](https://www.microsoft.com/net/download/framework) version 4.6.1 or above.